Are You Using the B-Word With Your Clients?

 No, not that word – I mean budget.
 Do your prospects give you odd looks when you mention it?

 Sure, you’re only trying to find out what the right solution is.
-There’s no point recommending a Rolls Royce to someone in the market for a Hyundai.
+There’s no point recommending the Lamborghini of graphic design to someone in the market for a Hyundai.
+They’re both cars, and they’ll both give you transportation, but they have entirely different selling points, markets, and prices!

 The trouble is, that many prospects don’t see it that way.
 Especially if they’re small companies, they’re not used to buying marketing or design services.